Comerstar/0cam1/README.md

 ```
 15
 ```
 Note that care must be taken to avoid creating infinite loops.
 The line `1=1` will never terminate.
-Additionally, how the left hand side is evaluated varies.
-If the left hand side is a simple int, then it is not resolved to the root value, and is taken directly (so `1 = 2,` will always set `'1'` to `2` regardless of the value of `1`).
-Any other expression is evaluated, which can be forced by using brackets (so `(1) = 2` will force the interpreter to resolve the true value of `1`).
 <br>
 <br>
 <br>